Designing Enterprise-Scale Notifications for Microsoft's VL Central

 Background

-Microsoft’s Office 365 Volume Licensing program supports B2B sales through discounted licenses and enterprise support, but it was held back by a fractured experience.
-The legacy system relied on more than 30 disconnected tools, resulting in approval delays, fragmented workflows, and an average turnaround time of 53 days.
-This was more than twice as long as competitors offering similar services.
+Microsoft’s Office 365 Volume Licensing program supports B2B sales with discounted licenses and enterprise support.
+However, the legacy ecosystem relied on 30+ disconnected tools, resulting in fragmented workflows, approval delays, and an average turnaround of 53 days, which was more than double competitors’ timelines.

 My Role